I have lived.

 It was a time when such illusions were still possible, and we were young, but I at least was also foolish.
 And probably unjust to him, though his complaints and his jealousy were beyond my capacity to deal with.

 We lived, more or less poor, in three different countries, had two children, quarreled and started afresh many times.
-I believed in his talent and mostly supported him, which he resented.
+I believed in his talent and mostly maintained him, which he resented.
 He turned down opportunities to become known as an artist, which puzzled and depressed me.
 In the end his frustrations made him violent and I discovered that physical violence was the limit of what I was willing to stand.
 He was soon living with another woman.

 We met sporadically over the years, without tension.
 I went to live in Venezuela, where life was easier at the time and I could give the children more opportunities.
 They kept in touch with their father and his family, especially the brothers and sisters of his new marriage.
 I heard when he left them for yet another relationship, and returned for his long-suffering wife to look after him through his final illness.